Canada Post Cash Passport Mastercard: The Full Review 2024

 The Canada Post Cash Passport Mastercard works like any other debit or credit card.
 Just make sure to keep it loaded so you can use it without any issues.
 Since this card doesn’t let you borrow money and there’s no overdraft option, you will not be able to spend more than what your card holds.

 The card makes it easy to deposit money and shift between seven supported currencies.
-You will only have to pay the calculated exchange rate that is decided by the bank.
+You will only have to pay the calculated exchange rate when you shop abroad.
 This will allow you to spend in local currencies whether you’re shopping online or at a physical store.

 There are no extra requirements to use this card.
 Your card must be valid and you must enter the required information such as the CSV code when using it.
 If there are any issues then consider getting in touch with customer support.